vitejs/awesome-vite/README.md

 - [vite-electron-builder](https://github.com/cawa-93/vite-electron-builder/) - Template for Electron apps using Vite for both back and front-end, with automatic releases and updates.

 #### React
-- [vite-reactts-electron-starter](https://github.com/lTimeless/vite-reactts-electron-starter) - Starter template using Vite2, React, Tailwindcss, Typescript and Electron.
+- [vite-reactts-electron-starter](https://github.com/lTimeless/vite-reactts-electron-starter) - Starter template using React, TailwindCSS, TypeScript and Electron.

 ## Plugins